ferdinandgit/CamFitzpatrick/README.md

 source ./CamFitzpatrickvenv/bin/activate
 ```
 Now you can start any python script in the virtual environement.
-in order to leave the virtual environement:
+In order to leave the virtual environement:
 ```sh
 deactivate
 ```